On Dec. 10-11, 2021, a violent line of tornadoes moved across several states, including Kentucky,…

 Browsing: Disaster preparedness

-Recognizing the serious effects of flooding in the Midwest, federal and state financial regulatory agencies today issued a joint statement reminding banks of supervisory expectations related to disaster recovery.
+With many communities in Kentucky and surrounding states receiving serious damage from severe storms and tornadoes over the weekend, federal and state financial regulatory agencies today issued a joint statement reminding banks of supervisory expectations related to disaster recovery.